Skip to contents

 legend.gap

 Numeric.
-The gap between the legends and the plot.
+The gap between the legends and the heatmap.
 This parameter sets the value in the global options of ht_opt, so it will affect all Heatmap objects in the same R session.
 Use ComplexHeatmap::ht_opt(RESET = TRUE) to restore default parameters.

 raster